I have said that romantic love is valuing your partner.

 Sternberg fully agrees.

 He says romantic love is about passion (sexual fulfillment) AND intimacy (emotional connection).

-What is interesting is Sternberg actually AGREES with me here by calling this important third “commitment” element he refers to “EMPTY love.”
+What is interesting is Sternberg actually agrees with me here by calling this important third commitment element “EMPTY love.”

 What kind of love is empty?

-He does of course say you can have just ONE of these two.
+He does of course say you can have just ONE of these two along with commitment.

 That’s why he calls it EMPTY love.

 The only reason you would ever need to commit to loving someone is if you don’t actually love them.
 But without true emotional connection or sexual desire why on earth would you want to do that?